|

 ftp://naif.jpl.nasa.gov/pub/naif/toolkit/.

-combinations.
-The principal element of the Toolkit is a
+element of the Toolkit is a subroutine library; the

-accomplish whatever is needed: reading SPICE kernels and
+is needed: reading SPICE kernels and computing derived

 |